AlexKyriacou/iot-group-project/README.md

 Once everything is set up, you can run the system as follows:

+> [!NOTE]
-_Note: if any docker containers are running, the following steps might fail, run `docker-compose down` in all directories (root, .\mosquitto\ and .\application\) before you go through the following steps_
+> If any docker containers are running, the following steps might fail, run `docker-compose down` in all directories (root, .\mosquitto\ and .\application\) before you go through the following steps

 1. In one terminal, start the Mosquitto MQTT broker and Flask application by running `docker-compose up` in the project's root directory.
 2. In another terminal, navigate to the `raspberry-pi` directory and run the `main.py` script using `py main.py`.
 This script will read the motion data from the Arduino (if connected to your local machine) and publish it to the MQTT broker.